niclaswue/ATOW-Prediction/README.md

 Now it's time to download the competition data.
 This script will create a new directory called `data` and download the competition data.
 It will start with the mandatory csv files and then continues with the daily trajectories.
+> [!NOTE]
-These are 150GB+ in size, you might want to start the script in a screen session.
+> These are 150GB+ in size, so downloading will take a while.
+You might want to start the script in a screen session.
-You can stop the download anytime, it will automatically resume when started again.
+> You can stop the download anytime, it will automatically resume when started again.
+Alternatively, you can manually copy relevant OSN Trajectory `.parquet` files into `data/`.

 ```
 python download_competition_data.py